 - Splat: Like the earlier Cardinal games we have Species and Career as unique Traits, plus a third known as "Type" that represent different noir archetypes.

-- Vigilante Man: The Masked Vigilante was just becoming a figure of pop culture at the time this game is set.
+- Vigilante Man: The Masked Vigilante is one of the Careers, having just becoming a figure of pop culture at the time this game is set.

-- World of Funny Animals: Most everyone in the setting is some sort of anthropomorphized animal.
+- World of Funny Animals: Everyone in the setting is some sort of anthropomorphized animal.
 Hence the subtitle.

 Exclusive to Occult Horror

 - Ascended to a Higher Plane of Existence: The Shining Empress is believed to have done this.
 Nobody else in the Shining Empire made it.